 - Taman Negara National Park: One of the most studied places in the country for ecotourism and its impacts, this park is a spectacular destination for ecotourism in Malaysia.
 Here, you will come across various wildlife, plants, and more during an immersive trekking experience.

 - The Kilim Karst Geoforest Park: Located in the northeast part of Langkawi is the Kilim Karst Geoforest Park.
 It is an archipelago of 99 islands situated 25km from Thailand and an incredible destination that offers its numerous visitors a surface of 100 square kilometres to observe the beauty of countless swamps and mangroves that border the river.
 Biodiversity, stunning views and more await you at this park.
+You can book a bus from KL to Penang where you can find several ferries to Langkawi.

 - The 100-acre Lake Gardens in Kuala Lumpur: The Tun Abdul Razak Heritage in the capital is an excellent destination for ecotourism in Malaysia, especially if you are travelling with kids.
 Its affordable prices will allow the whole family to enjoy a lovely picnic surrounded by astonishing views.
 You can book your bus ticket online to reach the park from different departure points in the city.